Liver Cancer: What to Know

 -

-You notice unusual bleeding or bleeding that does not stop quickly.
+You notice unusual bleeding or bleeding that doesn't stop.

 -